-You don’t have to resort to putting out mediocre content or spend hundreds on a blog post written by someone outside your industry.
-Your team has deep insight into your customers and industry— you have a strong content strategy and resources within your own walls.
-If you want to have one of the best company blogs out there, you need an employee blogging program.
+Luckily, you don’t have to resort to publishing mediocre content or spending hundreds on a blog post written by someone unfamiliar with your industry.
+Your team has deep insight into your customers and industry— which means you have a strong content strategy and resources within your own walls.
+If you want to have one of the best company blogs out there, you need employee-generated content.Table of Contents

 Here are some real ways we’ve helped clients incentivize content creation among their teams — and even better — extract employee-generated content and launch a strong employee blogging program that fuels conversions.